1xcq/PurpleDome/README.md

 #### Static ip-addresses

-As a default dhcp is used to configure the vagrant machines inside the network.
+As a default dhcp is used to configure the vagrant machines inside the a private network.

 If dhcp fails and `/systems/target/ip4.txt` does not exist, is empty or has an ipv6 address -> Uncomment the static ips in `/systems/network.settings.yaml` or set your own.

-#### Use private network

-If you do not want your vulnerable VMs to be accessible from other machines inside your local network you can use a host-only network to access them.

-**This will some break challenges.**

-To activate private_network set "use_private" in `/systems/network.settings.yaml` to true.

 #### Vagrant machine creation